Evie Documentation – v1.3.1

 To import the demo content:

-After the import you can deactivate the Demo Content module under the Flextension settings and deactivate the One Click Demo Import plugin on the Plugins page.
+After the import you can deactivate the Demo Content module under the Evie XT -> All Modules and deactivate the One Click Demo Import plugin on the Plugins page.

 Import Theme Presets

 If you have existing content and wouldn’t like to import any dummy data.
-You can import the theme preset to get only theme settings and make your site look like the demo.
+You can import the theme preset to get only theme settings.

 A theme preset contains only theme settings so you can switch to different demos anytime without losing your existing content.